 Some iBuyers will perform an inspection and may reduce their offer price based on what they find out about the home’s condition.
 But most will allow you to sell “as is.” iBuyers don’t plan to live in your home; after they make a purchase, they resell the home — in some cases after making light repairs.

-Some of the top iBuyer companies going into 2022: Cheat sheet for sellers
+Some of the top iBuyer companies in 2023

 1. Simple Sale

 With Simple Sale, HomeLight provides an all-cash offer for homes in almost any condition through our network of cash buyers.
-Our platform enables you to sell your home as quickly as 10 days rather than what can be weeks or months.
+Our platform enables you to sell your home in as few as 10 days rather than what can be weeks or months.

 You can skip staging and repairs, and sell without agent commissions, or upfront selling costs.
 Answer a few basic questions about your home’s condition, how much work it needs, and your selling timeline to get started with Simple Sale today.

-Closing window: After we’ve collected key details about your home, we’ll provide a cash offer in as few as 48 hours, with the ability to close in as little as 10 days.
+Closing window: After we’ve collected key details about your home, we’ll provide a cash offer in as little as a week, with the ability to close in as little as 10 days.
 You have the flexibility to pick a move day that works for your schedule, typically within 30 days of closing.

 Launched in 2014, Opendoor is considered the nation’s pioneering iBuying platform.
 It buys homes directly from sellers and the company’s online platform makes it easy to receive a no-obligation offer in minutes.